STARKScale/CairoPageRank/README.md

 The repository includes two main components:

 Matrix Multiplication: A Cairo program that performs multiplication of two matrices using a map reduce approach.
-Matrix-Vector Multiplication: A Cairo program that multiplies a matrix by a vector, both of which are crucial in various computational and cryptographic contexts, especially within zk-SNARKs.
+Matrix-Vector Multiplication: A Cairo program that multiplies a matrix by a vector, both of which are crucial in various computational and cryptographic contexts, especially within zk-STARKs.
 These implementations are designed to demonstrate how complex mathematical operations can be executed within the Cairo language, maintaining the integrity and privacy guarantees provided by zk proofs.

 # Prerequisites